ktorio/ktor-documentation/topics/request.md

 ```
 {src="snippets/_misc_client/GetMethodWithCookies.kt"}

-Note that Ktor provides the [](http-cookies.md) plugin that allows you to keep cookies between calls.
+Ktor also provides the [](http-cookies.md) plugin that allows you to keep cookies between calls.
+If this plugin is installed, cookies added using the `cookie` function are ignored.

 ### Query parameters {id="query_parameters"}